StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_03_group_3_report.md

 ### 4.2 Minor data inconsistencies _(if some issues cannot be reported in the above table)_

 ## 5. Recommendations for good practices regarding data collection
+1) Know exactly what data you need and why before you start collecting it.
+2) Check for missing or duplicate values and clean your data regularly.
+3) Rely on official APIs or verified datasets instead of unverified websites.
+4) Anonymize personal information
+5) Keep data in structured formats like CSV, JSON, or databases for easy access and analysis.
+6) Maintain notes about sources, methods, and any issues you encounter
+7) Track data collection processes to catch errors, inconsistencies, or changes over time.

 ## 6. AI Disclaimer:
 If you had to use AI code in certain part of your code and where.